 When is the Next Solar Eclipse?

-Following the total solar eclipse on June 21, 2020, the next solar eclipse will be a total solar eclipse on December 14, 2020.
+Following the total solar eclipse on December 14, 2020, the next solar eclipse will be an annular solar eclipse on June 10, 2021.
 We’ll update this post with details about that eclipse once the June eclipse has ended!

-If you have other questions about the 2020 annular solar eclipse, let us know in the comments!
+Have other questions about the 2020 total solar eclipse?
+Let us know in the comments!